 Except for when riding deep stuff, the influence that the size and shape of the nose and tail of a snowboard can have in the boards performance is not that big (even the offset stance setback has more influence), so much people just choose a cool shape that they like.
 Snowboard brands know that and use the shape of the nose and tail of their snowboards to catch your eye, brands are coming out all kinds of outlines on the snowboards noses and tails.
 The size and shape of the nose and tail of the snowboard comes more into play when riding powder, slush or mixed conditions and when popping ollies and nollies.

 Normal round nose and tail

-The typical one (or maybe not so much anymore), for a long time it was the only one and have always worked just fine.
+The typical snowboard tips, or maybe not so much anymore.
+For a long time it was the only nose and the most common tail and have always worked just fine.

 Smaller, starighter nose (Blunt nose)